 Richard Scudamore CBE is one of the most influential figures within English football.
-He is viewed as the driving force behind the transformation of the Premier League into the world’s most-watched annual competition.
+He is considered the driving force behind the transformation of the Premier League into the world’s most-watched annual competition.

 Richard began his career at Yellow Pages then moved to information conglomerate, Thomson, heading up the UK's Group Sales and Marketing division.
 Richard served as Managing Director of The Scotsman and later relocated to the US, continuing his work for Thomson.
-Whilst in the role of Senior Vice President, he oversaw all newspaper operations in Southern and Eastern USA.
+Whilst in the role of Senior Vice President, he oversaw all newspaper operations in Eastern and Southern USA.

 Responsible for all aspects of Premier League operations, he spearheaded multiple initiatives to improve club sustainability.
 Scudamore also played a pivotal part in the founding of the Football Foundation, an organisation that has contributed over £1.7 billion into community football through 18,000 projects.
 Richard also worked with clubs to create solidarity and charitable programmes, resulting in financial contributions of over £450 million per annum to organisations outside of the Premier League.